-Our fellowship training program includes a formal didactic curriculum, as well as clinical training in a full range of inpatient and outpatient services, that provides fellows with well-rounded, in-depth exposure to as many treatment venues and modalities as possible.
+Our fellowship program includes a formal didactic curriculum and clinical training in a full range of inpatient and outpatient services that provide fellows with in-depth training and exposure to many treatment venues and modalities.

 All fellows are required to complete a scholarly project.
-Examples of previous projects include studies of medication or novel group therapeutic interventions and literature reviews.
-Other fellows have developed a public education campaign, an undergraduate course curriculum, or a private practice business plan as their scholarly project.
+Examples of previous projects include studies of medications or novel group therapeutic interventions and literature reviews.
+Other fellows have developed public education campaigns, undergraduate course curricula, or private practice business plans.

-During your training, you hone the attitudes, knowledge, and clinical skills necessary to function independently as a medical specialist capable of coordinating and delivering skilled, compassionate, and comprehensive treatment to children and adolescents with psychiatric disorders.
-This includes the ability to work effectively with families, caregivers, significant others, schools, additional medical specialists and mental health professionals, and the legal system.
+Throughout your training, you hone the attitudes, knowledge, and clinical skills necessary to function independently as a medical specialist capable of coordinating and delivering skilled, compassionate, and comprehensive treatment to children and adolescents with psychiatric disorders.
+On each rotation, you learn to collaborate effectively with families, caregivers, significant others, schools and agencies, additional medical specialists and mental health professionals, and the legal system.

 Whereas traditional medical training focuses almost entirely on diagnosing and treating mental health conditions at the individual and family level, we recognize the role of child and adolescent psychiatrists as agents of social change.
-In addition to training you to fulfill your primary role as clinicians and treatment team leaders, we prepare you to serve as teachers, mentors, consultants, administrators, supervisors, and community leaders.
+In addition to receiving training to become clinicians and treatment team leaders, you are also prepared to serve as teachers, mentors, consultants, administrators, supervisors, and community leaders.

-Fellows who wish to pursue a clinical or basic research project may do so with guidance from faculty mentor Kimberly E. Hoagwood, PhD, vice chair for research.
+Trainees gain exposure to current research and become more proficient in reading and evaluating scientific literature in both the didactic portion of training and during a dedicated scholarly month.
+Fellows who wish to pursue a clinical or basic research project may do so with guidance from faculty mentor Moriah E. Thomason, PhD, vice chair for research.

 How to Apply

-The Department of Child and Adolescent Psychiatry Fellowship participates in the National Residency Matching Program®, also known as The Match®.
-We only accept residency program applications through the Electronic Residency Application Service® (ERAS®), run by the Association of American Medical Colleges.
+The Department of Child and Adolescent Psychiatry Fellowship participates in the National Residency Matching Program (also known as The Match).
+Applications are only accepted through the Electronic Residency Application Service, administered by the Association of American Medical Colleges.

-If you have questions about the Child and Adolescent Psychiatry Fellowship training program, please contact Darchelle Hinson–Andre, program coordinator, at email@example.com or 646-754-5063.
+If you have questions about the Child and Adolescent Psychiatry Fellowship training program, please contact Nicolette Karim at Nicolette.Karim@NYULangone.org.